skyworkz/website/content/blog/joining-skyworkz-and-hitting-a-conference-on-my-first-day.md

 ---
 id: blog
-title: My first day at Skyworkz
+title: Joining Skyworkz and hitting a conference on my first day
 description: Stefan reflects on his first day at Skyworkz; visiting the AWS Summit in Amsterdam and looking ahead to Blipz Conference.
 author: Stefan Leenen
 tags:
-  - AWS Summit 2023 Amsterdam
+  - AWS
-  - Blipz 2023
+  - Blipz
   - Generative AI
-slug: my-first-day-at-skyworkz
+slug: joining-skyworkz-and-hitting-a-conference-on-my-first-day
 date: 2023-06-05
 ---